kirtimansingh93/Bank-Tech-Test/README.md

     As a customer,
     So that I can take out money from my account,
     I would like to be able to make withdrawals.
     ```
     ```
     As a customer,
-    So that I can see my transaction history,
-    I would like to be able view my transactions.
-    ```
-    ```
-    As a customer,